Skip to content

 • Parenting

-This morning a friend asked me what I would do if my sixteen-year-old daughter asked to have a boyfriend?
+Updated:8/16/2022A friend asked me what I would do if my sixteen-year-old daughter asked to have a boyfriend?

-When our children are about 8 years old, we begin teaching them about the difference between boys and girls, and the need for privacy.
-We show them that God’s Word teaches us to keep our bodies covered and to only share our private parts with our future spouse in privacy.
-We teach them to talk to us if they feel funny or uncomfortable about their body, the way others treat them or their body.
-We also tell them it is normal and ok to be curious about their body, but they should never look at someone else’s body or touch them.
+We begin showing our children the difference between boys and girls very young, and the need for privacy.
+We show them that God’s Word teaches us to keep our bodies covered, and to only share our private parts(the areas our underwear covers) with our future spouse in privacy.
+We teach them to talk to us if they feel funny or uncomfortable about their body, or the way others treat them or their body.
+We also tell them it is normal to be curious about their body, but they should never look at someone else’s body or touch others private areas.
 We also begin to tell them that God has given us a special gift of marriage that one day they will be able to share with someone else.

 By opening up this conversation young, we are able to dialogue with our kids, if we see them overly obsessed with their private area, or with someone else’s attention.
 We make it seem like it is normal to discuss such intimate things in the home.

-As our children begin puberty we take them on one on one outings discussing the changes in their body, mind, and heart.
-We begin explaining to them that as they grow and change they will begin to desire the affection and attention of the opposite sex.
+As our children begin puberty, we take them on an outing to discuss the changes in their body, mind, and heart.
+We begin explaining to them that as they grow and change, they will begin to desire the affection and attention of the opposite sex.
 We tell them this is normal.
-We also begin to prepare them for the fact that we do not believe in boyfriends and girlfriends.
+We also begin to prepare them for the fact that we do not believe in dating for the sake of dating or “going with someone”.
 We tell them they need to have lots of friends, both, boys and girls.
-We teach them that our family has rules called Above Reproach Living.
+We teach them that our family has rules called “Above Reproach Living”.
 We explain that because God has a high standard, we want to do our best to achieve it.
 One of God’s rules is to remain pure until marriage.
-Another of God’s rules is to not even give the appearance of evil.
+Another of God’s rules is to not even give the appearance of wrongdoing.
 Because of these rules, we have Above Reproach Rules.

 Our Above Reproach Rules are:

-3. We do not communicate with someone of the opposite sex one on one in a personal way that we are not engaged to or married to.
-(Text, messenger, etc.)These rules seem extreme to many, but honestly, we have seen when they are not followed heartache happens.
+• These rules seem extreme to many, but honestly, we have seen when they are not followed heartache happens.
 Most of our adult children will quickly tell you they appreciate these rules.

-Someone who is ready to marry is someone who is ready to court/date.
-If you are not ready to get married then you should not be pursuing a serious relationship with someone of the opposite sex.
-How do you know if you are ready to marry?
 Well, honestly, I realize no one is ever fully ready.
 But Jeremy came up with what he believes is a reasonable list of requirements.
 So for our children, this is the goal.
-They need to be spiritually, emotionally, and physically ready to care for someone else more than themselves.

-Requirements to date:
+Requirements to enter courtship:

-2. You need to be able to provide for yourself and a family if you are a boy, if a girl you need to bring something physical to the marriage, a car, a job, money, another source of income, furniture, etc. (This shows that you are ready to give freely to someone else.)
+1. You need to be able to provide for yourself and a family if you are a boy, if a girl you need to bring something physical to the marriage, a car, a job, money, another source of income, furniture, etc. (This shows that you are ready to give freely to someone else.)

-3. You need to exhibit emotional maturity.
+2. You need to exhibit emotional maturity.
 (This can be a little hard to determine, but basically, we look for an attitude that says, “I have more to learn and others to learn from.”
 A heart that is NOT rebellious.)

-There is no way to completely prepare our children for marriage, but if we begin young setting a good example in our own marriage, and then talking often of the beauty and privilege of marriage our children will desire to keep marriage sacred and will honor our request to wait and seek just the right mate.
+There is no way to completely prepare our children for marriage, but if we begin young setting a good example in our own marriage, and then talking often of the beauty and privilege of marriage, then our children will desire to keep marriage sacred and will honor our request to wait and seek just the right mate.

-Another thing we teach our children is that the most important relationship is the relationship they have with Yehovah God, himself.
+Another thing we teach our children is that the most important relationship is the relationship they have with Yehovah God, Himself.
 We want them to seek Him first, and if God has a spouse for them He will lead them to that opportunity.
 Marriage is not the most important goal in life, serving Yehovah with all our heart, soul, mind, and strength is.
 Marriage is a beautiful privilege, and sometimes God brings us to it.
 But being single is a gift and privilege too, when we are single we can serve wholeheartedly.

 Shalom